After Trek: Development

 By July 2016, CBS was working on an aftershow companion series to its new CBS All Access television series Star Trek: Discovery, similar in format to AMC's The Walking Dead companion series Talking Dead.
 The show would air live on All Access after each episode of Discovery, and would feature "celebrity Trekkies", former Star Trek actors", as well as cast and crew members from Discovery.
 The companion series was confirmed in May 2017, with the title Talking Trek.
 In August, CBS revealed that Embassy Row, the company behind popular aftershow companion series Talking Dead and Talking Bad, would be producing Talking Trek.
 Michael Davies was set to executive produce alongside Roddenberry Entertainment's Rod Roddenberry and Trevor Roth, with the show's episodes planned to run for 30–40 minutes.
 The next month, Matt Mira was announced as host of the aftershow, which was renamed After Trek.

 Format

 Each episode of the series is filmed in a studio, on a set that was constructed in two days and features different Discovery-inspired decorations.
 Mira discusses the Discovery episode, and other aspects of the series, with the After Trek guests for that week, while graphics are displayed featuring trivia about Discovery.
 Commercial breaks are book-ended by Star Trek trivia questions that the audience members watching the live stream could participate in answering using interactive polls at the website aftertrek.tv.
-Each aftershow episode also includes pre-preoduced behind-the-scenes segments about the making of Discovery, and ends with a preview clip of the next episode of Discovery.
+Each aftershow episode also includes pre-produced behind-the-scenes segments about the making of Discovery, and ends with a preview clip of the next episode of Discovery.